Arya-Ashti/OSNN_Model_Python/README.md

 # OSNN_Model_Python
 This repository contains a python implemetation of the OSNN Algorithm proposed by Soares et al. in their paper "OSNN: An online semisupervised neural network for nonstationary data streams".
 The objective of this project was to perform an analysis of supervised learning and semi-supervised learning for dealing with verification latency in the context of Just-in-Time Software Defect Prediction using the OSNN model.

-## Introduction
-OSNN is an online semisupervised neural network designed for data streams as the network trains on every incoming instance.
-It is a Radial Basis Function Neural Network, utilising centers to learn patterns and regions from incoming unlabelled instances.

-This project allows for semi-supervised learning by allowing unlabelled instances to appear in the dataset, and supervised learning by filtering out unlabelled instances before performing an update.

 ## Datasets
 The datasets that will be used are extracted from a public, opensource GitHub repository made available at https://zenodo.org/record/2594681.
 The datasets come from opensource projects and contain information regarding a number of different metrics of each change that is committed.
 These metrics include
 - If the change was a fix